severeum/go-severeum/cmd/clef/rules.md

 Javascript is flexible, but also easy to get wrong, especially when users assume that `js` can handle large integers natively.
 Typical errors include trying to multiply `gasCost` with `gas` without using `bigint`:s.

-It's unclear whsever any other DSL could be more secure; since there's always the possibility of erroneously implementing a rule.
+It's unclear whether any other DSL could be more secure; since there's always the possibility of erroneously implementing a rule.

 ## Credential management